 Like many European countries, Russia has an insurance-based health system, with all residents to free public healthcare based on employment contributions.
 However, there are many areas of Russia where the majority of residents are not covered by public health insurance.
 The quality of healthcare provision, including hospital care, is much higher in cities such as Moscow.
 You can also see our guide to healthcare in Russia for more information.

 There are two types of hospitals in Russia: state hospitals and private hospitals.
 However, state hospitals are often underfunded, have basic facilities, and it can be difficult to find English-speaking staff.
 Waiting lists are long and food provision can also be poor.
 Private hospitals are more expensive but are often preferred by foreigners due to availability of English-speaking hospitals in Russia and standard of care.

 There are also a number of maternity hospitals in Russia (called ‘roddom’).
 You can also see our guide to having a baby in Russia for more information.

 In Moscow, the public health facilities are of a better standard than elsewhere in the country.
 There are general hospitals in Moscow as well as specialist ones.

 Most hospitals in Russia take in-patients and deal with emergencies.
 Some private facilities don’t provide extensive in-patient care so need to transfer in the event of a serious issue.

 However, if you need to visit a state hospital or a private hospital where you are not sure English is spoken, it is useful to know a few basic Russian words and phrases.
-Read even more in our guide to Russian medical terms for more information.
+Read even more in our guide to learning Russian for more information.

 Visiting hospitals in Russia: what you need